Integer complexity: Stability and self-similarity: Abstract

 In this paper we show that, in addition to it being true that $\D$ (and thus $\overline{\D}$) has order type $\omega^\omega$, this set satisifies a sort of self-similarity property, with $\overline{\D}' = \overline{\D} + 1$.
 This is proven by restricting attention to \emph{substantial} low-defect polynomials, ones that can be themselves written efficiently in a certain sense, and showing that in a certain sense the values of these polynomials at powers of $3$ have complexity equal to the na\"ive upper bound most of the time.

-As a result, we also prove that, under appropriate conditions on $a$ and $b$, numbers of the form $b(a3^k+1)3^\ell$ will, for all sufficiently large $k$, have complexity equal to the na\"ive upper bound.
+As an application, we also prove that, under appropriate conditions on $a$ and $b$, numbers of the form $b(a3^k+1)3^\ell$ will, for all sufficiently large $k$, have complexity equal to the na\"ive upper bound.
 These results resolve various earlier conjectures of the second author \cite{Arias}.